Land registration (Scots law): What is land?

-Ownership of Tenements: Legal and Conventional
+Ownership of tenements: Legal and conventional

 The term tenement is often used to describe a type of building shared by multiple dwellings, typically with flats or apartments on each floor and with shared entrance stairway access.
-This type of residential property is governed by the Tenements (Scotland) Act 2004 and discussed under the law of the tenement, a subsection of Scots property law relating to flatted properties.
-However, in Scots property law the term 'tenement' is wider used and is used to describe both (1) legal tenements and (2) conventional separate tenements.
+This type of residential property is governed by the Tenements (Scotland) Act 2004 and is discussed under the law of the tenement, a subsection of Scots property law relating to flatted properties.
+However, in Scots property law the term 'tenement' is in wider use and is used to describe both (1) 'legal tenements' and (2) 'conventional separate tenements'.